cloudops/cloudmc-standard-kb/en/vmware-compute-service/vmware-virtual-machines.md

 -   **Powering off**

-    Is being powered off
+    Is being powered off.

 -   **Deletion**

-    Is being deleted
+    Is being deleted.

 -   **Unknown**

-    Part of the deletion process
+    Part of the deletion process.

 ## Virtual machines list